Estimating the Generalization in Deep Neural Networks via Sparsity: Abstract

 \section{Abstract}

 Generalization is the key capability for deep neural networks (DNNs).
 However, it is challenging to give a reliable measure of the generalization ability of a DNN via only its nature.
 In this paper, we propose a novel method for estimating the generalization gap based on network sparsity.
-In our method, two key quantities are proposed first.
-They have close relationship with the generalization ability and can be calculated directly from the training results alone.
+Two key sparsity quantities are extracted from the training results alone, which could present close relationship with model generalization.
 Then a simple linear model involving two key quantities are constructed to give accurate estimation of the generalization gap.
 By training DNNs with a wide range of generalization gap on popular datasets, we show that our key quantities and linear model could be efficient tools for estimating the generalization gap of DNNs.